-- Tutorials are taught by Philipp Emanuel Moog. - Meeting times and venues will be announced in the first lecture class.

-Organization:

-- The entire course material (slides, problem sets, etc.) will be provided electronically on the ILIAS platform (ilias.uni-freiburg.de). - Students can directly sign up for the course and no password is required. - The course material will be released gradually every week prior to the lecture classes. - o Participants enrolled in the course will be notified about all updates. - The same procedure applies for the tutorial classes. - We will also set up the ILIAS course to include a discussion forum permitting all participants to engage in discussions and ask questions.
+- · Course meeting times: - One-and a half lecture classes (3×45 min.) per week - Lecture classes take place on Wednesdays, 10-13 in lecture hall HS 1015 - The first lecture class is on Wednesday, April 23 commencing at 10:15 am. - Lecture classes are complemented by regular tutorial classes discussing course material relevant for the exam - Tutorials are taught by Philipp Emanuel Moog. - Meeting times and venues will be announced in the first lecture class. - Organization: - The entire course material (slides, problem sets, etc.) will be provided electronically on the ILIAS platform (ilias.uni-freiburg.de). - Students can directly sign up for the course and no password is required. - The course material will be released gradually every week prior to the lecture classes. - Participants enrolled in the course will be notified about all updates. - $\circ\;$ The same procedure applies for the tutorial classes. - We will also set up the ILIAS course to include a discussion forum permitting all participants to engage in discussions and ask questions. - Examination: - \circ Two-hour (90 minutes) written final exam at the end of the semester. - $\circ\,$ A retake will be offered at the end of the following semester.

-Examination:

-- o Two-hour (90 minutes) written final exam at the end of the semester. - o A retake will be offered at the end of the following semester.